 - Serve salad topped with chicken and additional parmesan if preferred

 I’ve been on the search for new recipes.
-While this is new to us the dressing is different.
+While this is not new to us the dressing is different.
 I just loved the creaminess of it.
 This is also a 30-minute meal.
 If you make the dressing and prep the lettuce while the chicken is baking, you have a meal in under a half-hour.
-Serve with some crusty french bread and a cold glass of Pinot Grigio or Rose wine.
+Serve with some crusty French bread and a cold glass of Pinot Grigio or Rose wine.
 Enjoy!

-If you’re looking for another 30 minute or less meal then you might also like this incredibly easy chicken recipe.
+If you’re looking for another 30-minute or less meal then you might also like this incredibly easy chicken recipe.
 You can find it HERE